janis-commerce/export/README.md

 A package to handle JANIS Export APIs.

-This package will provied an API, and two Listeners to quick config a generic **EXPORT API** in yout Microservice.
+This package will provide an API, and two Listeners to quick config a generic **EXPORT API** in your Microservice.

 When It's funcional the API will get documents from Entities in your Microservice, make `.xlsx` files and send email to the user who requested with the data recopiled.